web-servers/jws-operator/Parameters.md

 ```

 ## useInsightsClient (to enable Red Hat Insights) - Tech Preview
-If enabled, environment variables are set to load Insights client and creates connection with runtimes inventory operator (provided by Red Hat).
-It requires JBoss Web Server 6.1 image or newer.
+If enabled, a connection to runtimes inventory operator (provided by Red Hat) is created.
+It requires JBoss Web Server 6.1+ image.
+Insights client debug log can be turned on by setting INSIGHTS_DEBUG environment variable to true.

 ```
   useInsightsClient: true